-TEST: Diptheria Culture

-Synonym: Corynebacterium diptheriae culture

-Laboratory/Phone: Microbiology 443-681-3952

-Turnaround Time: 48-72 hrs. [from specimen receipt in the Laboratory]

-Specimen Required: Respiratory illness: Throat and nasopharyngeal swabs.
+TEST: Diphtheria Culture Synonym: Corynebacterium diphtheriae culture Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: 48-72 hrs. [from specimen receipt in the Laboratory] Specimen Required: Respiratory illness: Throat and nasopharyngeal swabs.
 Cutaneous diphtheria: Skin, throat and nasopharynx.
 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.

-Specimen Volume (Optimum): N/A

-Specimen Volume (Minimum): N/A

-Collect: Swab infected areas thoroughly, getting swab well into membranes or other lesions present.
+Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: Swab infected areas thoroughly, getting swab well into membranes or other lesions present.
 Inoculate Stuart Transport Media and break off stick where handled.
-Leave swab in the tube and tighten cap.
+Leave swab Fermer in the tube and tighten cap.
 Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.

-Continued Next Page>

 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
-Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Room temperature Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Turner and Consultation of Refer to current Federal regulations for specific shipping requirements.
+Transport Conditions: Transport at room/ambient temperature (2-30°C).
+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: Definitive identification of Corynebacterium diptheriae.
-Toxigenicity testing has to follow identification.
-Reference Range: Corynebacterium diphtheria NOT found.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: Definitive identification of Corynebacterium diphtheriae .
+Toxigenicity testing will follow identification (Performed at the CDC).
+Reference Range: Corynebacterium diphtheriae NOT found.
 Additional Information: Take culture before starting antimicrobial therapy - if possible.
-Purpose of Test: Diagnosis of toxigenic strains of Corynebacterium diptheriae and antibiotic treatment are essential in limiting spread of infection.
-Method: Culture and smear Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: When C. diptheriae is isolated, the isolate is forwarded to the Centers for Disease Control and Prevention (CDC) for detection of the toxin.
+Purpose of Test: Diagnosis of toxigenic strains of Corynebacterium diphtheriae and antibiotic treatment are essential in limiting spread of infection.
+Method: Culture and smear Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: When C. diphtheriae is isolated, the isolate is forwarded to the Centers for Disease Control and Prevention (CDC) for detection of the toxin.

 TEST: Disk Diffusion Susceptibility Testing

-Synonym: Disk Diffusion Susceptibility Testing: Refer to instructions for Antimicrobial Susceptibility
+Synonym: Disk Diffusion Susceptibility Testing: Refer to instructions for Antimicrobial Susceptibility Test

-Test

 Laboratory/Phone: Microbiology 443-681-3952